Best blenders to buy now, tested and reviewed

 Wattage: 1200W

-A powerful blender with six blades, the Haier I-Master impressed from the moment we removed its 100% plastic-free packaging.
-The glass jug gives this model a luxury feel and we liked the look of the illuminated power base controls.
+A powerful blender with six blades, the Haier I-Master impressed from the moment I removed its 100% plastic-free packaging.
+The glass jug gives this model a luxury feel and I liked the look of the illuminated power base controls.

 Noise was at good levels from pulse to max and another bonus was the pulsing AutoClean function, which made quick work of getting rid of residue and left the glass jug and lid attachment clean and ready to go again in around 30 seconds.

-What we weren’t so keen on was the instruction manual, which featured a series of pictures rather than clear written directions for set-up and functions.
-But once we’d made ourselves familiar and tested it to the max with a fibrous beet and kale smoothie, all was forgiven.
+What I wasn't so keen on was the instruction manual, which featured a series of pictures rather than clear written directions for set-up and functions.
+But once I'd made myself familiar and tested it to the max with a fibrous beet and kale smoothie, all was forgiven.
 A great choice.

 KitchenAid K400 blender